chrislattman/blogging-project/docs/curl/README.md

 - `-L` follows HTTP 3xx redirects
 - `-O` names the downloaded file as it appears in the URL
+- `-m <timeout>` is used to set a timeout value (in seconds, such as 1 or 0.5) for the entire request
 - `-d arg=value` is used to submit a POST request with `Content-Type: application/x-www-form-urlencoded`
     - This flag can be specified multiple times for multiple arguments
     - This flag cannot be used with `-F`